mlrun/mlrun/docs/runtimes/functions.md

   or from the function marketplace (e.g. `hub://describe`).

-You can use the `.save` function method to save a function object in the MLRun database, or the `.export` method to save a YAML function-configuration function to your preferred local or remote location.
+You can use the `.save` function method to save a function object in the MLRun database, or the `.export` method to save a YAML function-configuration to your preferred local or remote location.
 Use `.deploy` to build/deploy the function (if we need to add packages or run it as an online service), `.run` to execute a task, `.as_step` to convert a function to a Kubeflow pipeline step.
 For function-method details and examples, see the embedded documentation/help text.